CricketBr/Crickets-Shorthand-Site/orth-cnsl-ref.md

-# General Methods of Abbreviation, including Ordinary Style
+## General Methods of Abbreviation, Including Ordinary Style

 The most important rule of all in reporting practice is never to use a mode or an abbreviation that causes hesitation or waste of time, not to worry about trifles; and to practise writing from dictation and transcribing till your notes become perfectly fluent and cursive and legible.
 A study of-the examples which follow will probably be more useful than many pages of hints.
 (Supplement, Notes on Reporting)

-## Omit A and O before M and N
+### Omit A and O before M and N
 ![omit a,o, correction, manual](assets/manual-bits/a-o-omit-m015.png)\
 Manual: can, con, alone, woman, ```cn, alne, wmn```